-Y’all, my family LOVES tots.
+Y'all, my family LOVES tater tots.
 We eat them with veggie burgers, use them as a topper for breakfast casseroles, and make them late night for snacks.
-And this method for making perfect Air Fryer Tater Tots is how we cook them almost every single time.
+And this method for making perfect air fryer tater tots is our go-to.

 Want to learn more about air fryers?
-Learn what an air fryer is and how it works here!
+Get my favorite vegan air fryer recipes here!

-Before you add the tots to your basket, we need to go over two critical points: one DO and one DON’T. Let’s start with the don’t, then move on to the do!
+Before you add the tots to your basket, we need to go over two critical points: one DO and one DON'T:

 - Don't overfill your basket!
 An air fryer works by circulating hot air, and an overfull basket doesn't allow that to happen.
 I recommend not filling your basket more than halfway.